The forecast is calling for sunshine, your favorite people have cleared their schedules, and your picnic blanket is ready to go.

 Fruit Salsas

-Mango, pineapple, or strawberry salsa paired with cinnamon sugar tortilla chips creates a knockout combo — sweet and a tad bit spicy!
+Mango, pineapple, or strawberry salsa paired with cinnamon sugar tortilla chips creates a knockout combo —sweet, fresh, and with just enough kick to surprise you.

 Baked Brie Bites